muchdogesec/stixify/README.md

 ### Configuration options

-Obstracts has various settings that are defined in an `.env` file.
+Stixify has various settings that are defined in an `.env` file.

 To create one using the default settings: